 Anyone who has experienced Prohibited Conduct is urged to immediately seek help.
-Help includes seeking medical assistance, seeking confidential counseling or crisis response, filing a report with law enforcement, and making a report to FDU.
-FDU's Department of Public Safety will help any individual on the New Jersey campuses get to a safe place, provide transportation to the hospital, contact another law enforcement agency, and offer information about the University's resources and processes.
-On the Vancouver campus, this help is available from the Student Services Department and on the Wroxton campus, it is available by contacting any member of the College Administrative Authority.
+Help includes seeking medical assistance, seeking confidential counseling or crisis response, filing a report with law enforcement, filing a complaint with the BC Human Rights Tribunal, and making a report to FDU-V. FDU-V's Student Services Department will help any student get to a safe place, provide transportation to the hospital, contact another law enforcement agency, and offer information about the University's resources and processes.
+FDU-V's Human Resources Department will provide this same help to any staff or faculty member.

 All violations of this policy, regardless of type, who was involved, or where the violation occurred, may be reported directly to the Coordinator in person, by mail, by telephone, or by email.
 Violations reported through other university reporting options as described below will be delivered to the Coordinator.
-The Coordinator is supported by an interdepartmental team, which may include a member of Public Safety and administrators from Student Affairs or Human Resources, as appropriate.
+The Coordinator is supported by an interdepartmental team, which may include administrators from FDU-V Student Services or Human Resources, as appropriate.
 The Coordinator, in consultation with members of this interdepartmental team, is responsible for assessing the alleged conduct and ensuring that the proper department is given the authority to investigate and take further action as appropriate.